Dodgers vs. Blue Jays Player Props Betting Odds

 Betts Stats

-- Betts has picked up a hit in four straight games.
-During his last five outings he is batting .190 with three doubles, four walks and two RBI.
+- Betts brings a five-game streak with at least one hit into this one.
+During his last five outings he is batting .227 with three doubles, three walks and three RBI.

 Betts Recent Games